Configuring Bot Advanced Settings

 InsertDateAlso |

-This is the default message sent to the user during input mapping for a DateTime field when the user's input (response) only includes the time, and the date component is missing. |
+The default message sent during input mapping for a DateTime field when the user's response only includes the time component. |

 InsertHourAlso |

-This is the default message sent to the user during input mapping for a DateTime field when the user's input (response) only includes the date, and the time component is missing. |
+The default message sent during input mapping for a DateTime field when the user's response only includes the date component. |

 LoadingExistingConversation |